'Cacophony of coughing': Inside NYC's virus-besieged ERs

 Nearly 14,800 people in New York City have been diagnosed with coronavirus as of Tuesday, accounting for more than half the cases in the hardest-hit state in the nation.

-More than 2,200 people in the city were hospitalized because of the virus — double the figure from three days earlier — and more than 500 were being treated in intensive care.
-The death toll rose to 131, and officials from the governor on down warn it will get worse before it gets better.
+More than 2,800 people in the city were hospitalized because of the virus — double the figure from three days earlier — and more than 600 were being treated in intensive care.
+The death toll rose to 192, and officials from the governor on down warned it will get worse before it gets better.

 "We are not slowing it.
-And it is accelerating on its own," said Gov. Andrew Cuomo, warning the state could be as close as two weeks away from a crisis that sees 40,000 people in intensive care.
+And it is accelerating on its own," said Gov. Andrew Cuomo, predicting the state could be as close as two weeks away from a crisis that sees 40,000 people in intensive care.
 Such a surge would overwhelm hospitals, which now have just 3,000 intensive care unit beds statewide.

 "One of the forecasters said we were looking at a freight train coming across the country.
 We're now looking at a bullet train," he said.

-Bristling at President Donald Trump's notion that Americans should be prepared to go back to work in as little as a week for the sake of the economy, Cuomo said that would essentially sacrifice the lives of the elderly and the most frail among us.
+Bristling at President Donald Trump's notion that Americans should be prepared to go back to work in weeks for the sake of the economy, Cuomo said that would essentially sacrifice the lives of the elderly and the most frail among us.
 "That's not the American way," he said.
 "That's not the New York way."

 And Cuomo appeared to mock the federal government for congratulating itself for sending the city 400 desperately needed ventilators from the national stockpile.

+"You seem short of breath?"
+Amin asked.
+Then came the reply, so low, Amin could barely hear him though he was inches away.
+"Yes."

+Moments later, a stethoscope on the patient's back, Amin heard the same telltale sound he had been hearing in other patients that day: "It's a crackle, like crumpling paper."

-Dr. Craig Spencer, who survived a bout of Ebola in 2014 and now is director of global health in emergency medicine at New York-Presbyterian/Columbia University Medical Center, tweeted Tuesday of a "cacophony of coughing" in the ER, saying nearly ever patient he encounters has the same symptoms, regardless of age: Cough, shortness of breath and fever.
+Dr. Craig Spencer, who survived a bout of Ebola in 2014 and now is director of global health in emergency medicine at New York-Presbyterian/Columbia University Medical Center, tweeted Tuesday of a "cacophony of coughing" in the ER, saying nearly every patient he encounters has the same symptoms, regardless of age: a persistent hack, shortness of breath and fever.

 "You're afraid to take off the mask," he wrote.
 "It's the only thing that protects you."